mahesh-wabale/sonarqube_integration/README.md

 Enter the Name, Server URL, and authentication token.

 Name: A name to identify this SonarQube server.

 Server URL: URL of your SonarQube server (e.g., http://your-sonarqube-server).

+Authentication Token: Use the token credential ID sonar_token (you can create a secret text credential in Jenkins and use its ID here).

+Click on Save to apply the settings.

+Step-by-Step Guide to Create a SonarQube Token

+1. Login to SonarQube:

 Open your web browser and navigate to your SonarQube instance (e.g., http://your-sonarqube-server).Log in with your SonarQube credentials.
 You need to have sufficient permissions (typically an administrator or project-